THE STEELE GROUP UTAH

 • Decide your target county & price range

-• Plan a scouting trip (Scott can map a 2-day itinerary)
+• Plan a scouting trip (the team can map a 2-day itinerary)

 • Talk to your employer about remote / relocation timing